 There is one ticket that works on all public transportation (except to and from the airport).
 A single one costs 1.40EUR and is valid for 90 minutes, a day pass costs 4.50EUR and allows for unlimited travel over 24 hours, and a 5-day ticket costs 9EUR.

 If you’re spending just 3 days in Athens, then the 3-day Tourist Ticket costs 22EUR and is good value for money.
 Not only is it valid for unlimited travel on public transportation over 3 days but also includes a round trip from Athens International Airport.

 To get from Athens airport to Athens city center, use the Airport Express buses that operate 24-hours.
 These buses connect Athens International Airport with Syntagma Square, Piraeus port and the Intercity Bus Terminal.
 If you’d rather arrange airport transfer by car, then Welcome Pickups are a trusted service that I use when I want to make arriving into a new city easier after long flights.

 SIM Cards are available at the Vodafone kiosk in the Arrivals area of Athens International Airport.

 There are different price options depending on whether you want just data or both data and calls, and how long you’re staying.

 Traveling around Greece?
 Read my post about how to spend 2 days in Mykonos here.

 Athens offers accommodation options ranging from trendy hostels and cool boutique hotels to luxury hotels.
 Look for options here.

-I visited Athens and Hydra as a guest of Oman Air that flies daily from Muscat to Athens in the summer, beginning June 1, 2019.
+I visited Athens and Hydra as a guest of Oman Air.
 All opinions, as always, are honest and independent.